 Numerous employees undergo social media scrutiny these days before they are hired because companies do not want disruptive employees.
 They want resourceful, knowledgeable and enterprising ones.
 They gauge your ability to mentor, advise, guide others on your area of expertise.

 A professional with a robust LinkedIn profile and blog, a list of courses to add to his kitty, and has a set of instruction videos on particular skill or concept is more likely to get hired than a person who has not demonstrated any kind of thought leadership or expertise in his domain.

 Keep a consistent profile across various platforms.
 Use socially approved and inclusive language that does not have profanity or racial slurs.
 You have to use the best possible version of your content (graphics, videos, text) that accurately reflects your brand and use it for taglines, headlines, short introductions, resume, portfolio, job applications, and other professional communications.

 Revamp your online presence periodically by finding out how your name and brand rank on various search engines.
 Set up Google Alerts for your name and brand to keep track of your brand continually.
 Work on your brand image if there are any unfavorable reviews, negative feedback, or criticisms about you and your work.
 Acquire the necessary skills and take up more projects to fix your reputation.
 If you put out credible content frequently, your name is likely to appear on the first few results of the search engines.

 TacitKey is one such platform that enables professionals to publish and monetize their knowledge.
-Publish your insights and research on industry trends and best practices, guide, and mentor other professionals, solve your industry’s problems, highlight your areas of expertise etc., and gain recognition as well as increase your earnings through brand endorsements.
+Publish your insights and research on industry trends and best practices on TacitKey.
+This will help you inspire and mentor other professionals as well as offer solutions to existing problems in your industry, thereby increasing your influence and income.

 When people increasingly share your content and talk about your brand, you get more social credibility and authority.
 This boosts your professional brand value and career exponentially.